Imagine a scene in which someone is having a heart attack.

 Life after a Heart Attack

-If you are one of the thousands of women who has had a heart attack, you are probably still dealing with the aftermath of that life-altering event.
+If you are one of the thousands of women who have had a heart attack, you are probably still dealing with the aftermath of that life-altering event.
 Know this: you don’t need to do it alone.
 Many organizations and online communities exist for the sole purpose of supporting women who are struggling with life after a heart attack.
-They offer information, services, encouragement and hope.
+They offer information, services, encouragement, and hope.